Approved by Council: September 2008

 Examples of such individuals include but are not limited to, patients’ spouses or partners, parents, guardians, substitute decision-makers and persons who hold powers of attorney for personal care.

-15. Please see Advice to the Profession: Maintaining Appropriate Boundaries for more information about what reasonable grounds means.
+13. Please see Advice for more information about what reasonable grounds means.